ray-project/ray/doc/source/serve/index.md

 requires vendor lock-in (SageMaker), framework-specific tooling (TFServing), and a general lack of flexibility.

-Ray Serve solves these problems by giving you a simple web server (and the ability to {ref}`use your own <serve-web-server-integration-tutorial>`) while still handling the complex routing, scaling, and testing logic necessary for production deployments.
+Ray Serve solves these problems by giving you a simple web server (and the ability to [use your own](serve-web-server-integration-tutorial)) while still handling the complex routing, scaling, and testing logic necessary for production deployments.

 Beyond scaling up your deployments with multiple replicas, Ray Serve also enables: